Company logo of Berger Maritiem featuring a green leaf, symbolizing global sustainable maritime innovation and solutions.

 CFD-Optimized Ship Propeller

-This image shows a CFD-optimized ship propeller under the hull of a vessel.
+This image shows a CFD-optimized ship propeller under the hull of a vessel

 Are you in search of a ship propeller that is efficient, low in noise and vibrations, and seamlessly integrates with your (current) appendages, hull shape, and sailing profile?
-Whether you own an inland vessel, push boat, coastal vessel, container ship, oil tanker, bulk carrier, ferry, offshore support vessel, dredger, trawler, naval vessel, or superyacht, our partner VICUSdt has extensive expertise in developing optimal ship propellers for various vessel types.
+Whether you own an inland vessel, push boat, coastal vessel, container ship, oil tanker, bulk carrier, ferry, offshore support vessel, dredger, trawler, naval vessel, or superyacht, our selected partner has extensive expertise in developing optimal ship propellers for various vessel types.
 Each propeller design aims for a cost-effective solution with maximum fuel efficiency.

 CFD-Optimized Ship Propeller

-This image shows a ship propeller optimized using Computational Fluid Dynamics (CFD).
+This image shows a ship propeller optimized using Computational Fluid Dynamics (CFD)

 Design Process